top of page

 In essence, both Thelema and the "Love is Love" social construct promote values of personal freedom, authenticity, and acceptance in the realm of love and relationships.
 They encourage individuals to move away from the notion of following God's will and guidance, instead embracing self-direction and self-expression in matters of love and identity.
 Both reflect a broader cultural shift towards embracing diversity, individuality, and the affirmation of love in all its forms, challenging traditional moral norms and advocating for a more inclusive and self-directed approach to life.

-Embracing the ethos of "Do what thou wilt" encourages individuals to prioritize fulfilling their true will, which can be seen as moving away from traditional religious obedience to God and towards a focus on personal desires.
+Embracing the ethos of "Do what thou wilt" encourages individuals to prioritize fulfilling their true will, which can be seen as moving away from traditional obedience to God and towards a focus on personal desires.
 This approach is akin to the philosophies of many modern satanic cults, which emphasize self-fulfillment and individualism.

 And when we take a moment to reflect, we often realize that we are more inclined to do what we want rather than what we're told.
 We prefer to follow our own paths rather than acknowledge that God's path, or the guidance of others, is better.
 Do you ever find yourself questioning why, despite your care, love, guidance, and sincere efforts to guide your friend, child, or family member they still reject your advice?
 Are they not sincerely or passionately convinced that they know what's best, even though you explain how their choices could potentially lead to nothing good?
 Where the end results left you saying, "I tried to warn you" or "I hate to say it, but I told you so".